Do’s and Don’ts Before and After a Dental Cleaning

-Dental cleanings are routine procedures that are most effective when performed every six months.
+Do’s and Don’ts Before and After a Dental Cleaning from Maycer Dental in La Mesa, CADental cleanings are routine procedures that are most effective when performed every six months.
 In just 30 to 60 minutes, a general dentist and hygienist can clean away plaque and tartar, polish the teeth, and expertly floss them.
 The result is a strong defense against decay and disease, promoting optimal oral health.

 What to know heading into a dental cleaning